 Self-administration of medications by students shall be permitted for chronic conditions subject to compliance with the State Department of Education and Alabama Board of Nursing Medication Curriculum.
 Upon obtaining permission to self-administer approved medications in accordance with the preceding sentence, a student shall be permitted to possess and self-administer approved medications, according to the orders of the prescriber, at any time while on school property or while attending a school-sponsored event.
-With regard to all other uses of prescription and/or over-the-counter medication by students, parents/guardians shall be required: (1) to personally deliver the medication to the school office; and (2) to complete all necessary forms for the dispensing of medication during the school day.
-Violations of Board policy and/or procedures concerning over-the-counter medication are excluded from the list of mandatory consequences set forth below.
-Notwithstanding the foregoing, students shall be subject to discipline, as deemed appropriate by the school principal, in the event they fail to comply with Board policy and procedures concerning over-the-counter medication.
+With regard to all other uses of prescription and/or over-the-counter medication by students, parents/guardians shall be required: (1) to personally deliver the medication to the school office; and (2) to complete all necessary forms for the dispensing of medication are excluded from the list of mandatory consequences set forth below.
+Notwithstanding the foregoing, students shall be subject to discipline, as deemed appropriate by the school principal, in the event they fail to comply with Board policy and procedures concerning over-the-they fail to comply with Board policy and procedures concerning over-they fail to comply with Board policy and procedures concerning over-they fail to comply with Board policy and procedures concerning over-they fail to comply with Board policy and procedures concerning over-they fail to comply with Board policy and procedures concerning over-they fail to comply with Board policy and procedures concerning over-the-counter medication.